Bpazy/usb-libvirt-hotplug/README.md

 ### Running the script manully

 If you want to run the script manually (e.g. for debugging), you need to pass the same environment variables as udev.
-First you need to determine the BUSNUM and DEVNUM of your device.
+First you need to determine the VENDOR_ID and PRODUCT_ID of your device.
 This can be found by using `lsusb`:

 ```